sebas00/free-buildpack-minecraft/README.md

 ## Usage

-Create a [free ngrok account](https://ngrok.com/) and copy your Auth token.
+optCreate a [free ngrok account](https://ngrok.com/) and copy your Auth token.
 Then create a new Git project with a `eula.txt` file:

 ```sh-session
 $ echo 'eula=true' > eula.txt